DocHolliday13x/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 **Code Challenge 11 - PsuedoQueue**
 Today's assignment is simply to add a PsuedoQueue class to implement a queue using two stacks.
 I will include my whiteboard for this process below.
 Then I will go into my index.js file where I will create a new class called PsuedoQueue.
 I will then create a new instance of the Stack class for the first stack and a new instance of the Stack class for the second stack.
 I will then create the required methods for the PsuedoQueue class.
 No additional tests need to be written for today's assignment.

+**Code Challenge 12 - Stack Queue Animal Shelter** Today's assignment is to create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.
+I will create a whiteboard for this process and then create a new class called AnimalShelter.
+I will then create a new instance of the Queue class.
+I will then create the required methods for the AnimalShelter class.
+No additional tests need to be written for today's assignment.

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->
 - **Code Challenge 10**